moleksy/mxl/CONTRIBUTING.md

 - The email distribution list?
 - GitHub [Issues](https://github.com/dmf-mxl/mxl/issues): GitHub (used to track both bugs and feature requests).
 - (?)
 Slack channel
+- The regular TSC meetings are free to attend for all interested parties
 ## How to Ask for Help
 If you have questions about implementing, using, or extending MXL, please use the MXL [GitHub discussions](https://github.com/dmf-mxl/mxl/discussions).
 ## How to Report a Bug